Medications: Anti-Psychotics (Neuroleptics)

 - Ziprasidone/Geodon® may also be used to treat hallucination and delusion.
 Some report that it may not be as effective as the other anti-psychotics above.

 - Quetiapine/Seroquel® helps moderate paranoia, delusions and hallucinations.
 It is less likely to cause side effects like involuntary movements or stiffness.
-Because of this, it remains a good option for those suffering from Parkinson’s or Lewy Body dementia.
+Because of this, may be a good option, but rarely may cause more confusion for those suffering from Parkinson’s or Lewy Body dementia.
 Side effects can include sedation and lowered blood pressure.
 Some patients do not tolerate this medication.

 - Olanzpine/Zyprexa® may also treat paranoia and delusions.
 However it can also increase blood glucoseor lipids.
+However, it can also increase blood glucose or lipids.
 However, it may be helpful when Risperdal® and Seroquel® have not worked.